TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Discussion

 \subsubsection{Security Limitations}

 Although \systemname prevents data leakage and enforces the proper level of isolation during repurposing, there are other potential security limitations. \begin{enumerate}[label={(\arabic*)}] \item ASLR (Address Space Layout Randomization).
 In \systemname, all restored container instances share the same memory layout (e.g., the virtual address of the stack) as the mm-template they are attached during restoring, preventing ASLR from introducing randomness.
 This issue is prevalent in all Checkpoint/Restore and fork-based schemes, where restored or forked containers inherit the virtual address layout of the snapshot or parent process. \item Side-channel attacks related to memory deduplication across functions~\cite{yarom_flushreload_nodate}.
-A possible solution is to only enable it for functions from the same users. \item Data protection during transfer.
+A possible solution is to only enable it for functions from the same users. \item Unintentional data sharing (e.g., cookies) among browser-sharing agents.
+A possible solution is integrating advanced isolation mechanisms of modern browsers, like Firefox Containers~\cite{firefox_container}, which provide privacy separation between tabs within a single browser instance. \item Data protection during transfer.
 For CXL, the 2.0 specification propose security features, such as IDE~(Integrity and Data Encryption).
 For RDMA, it is possible to encrypt the memory images during transfers. \end{enumerate}